 Jennifer Walters, a lawyer specializing in superhero-related cases, will be played by Tatiana Maslany.
 Tatiana Maslany (Orphan Black) will play the title character, with Mark Ruffalo (Hulk/Bruce Banner) and Tim Roth (Abomination) reprising their roles.
 Walters is cousins with Bruce Banner in the comics, and a blood transfusion from Banner grants her Hulk-like characteristics.

-In addition to Ginger Gonzaga, Renée Elise Goldsberry, Josh Segarra, and Jameela Jamil, the marvel movie stars Ginger Gonzaga, Renée Elise Goldsberry, Josh Segarra, and Jameela Jamil.
-Kat Coiro and Anu Valia direct the marvel movie, which is written by Jessica Gao (“Rick and Morty”).
+In addition to Ginger Gonzaga, Renée Elise Goldsberry, Josh Segarra, and Jameela Jamil, the Marvel movie stars Ginger Gonzaga, Renée Elise Goldsberry, Josh Segarra, and Jameela Jamil.
+Kat Coiro and Anu Valia directed the Marvel movie, which was written by Jessica Gao (“Rick and Morty”).